The Policy contains information about our responsibilities, your rights, the information we may collect, and how it may be used.

 Management and security of personal information

-Contacting Save the Children Australia regarding access and correction, and privacy complaints
+Contacting us regarding access and correction, and privacy complaints

-- request access to and seek correction of their personal information held by Save the Children Australia at any time
+- request access to and seek correction of your personal information held by us at any time;

-This can be done by contacting Save the Children Australia's privacy officer in writing at email@example.com or c/o Save the Children Australia, 33 Lincoln Square South, Carlton, Vic 3053.
+This can be done by contacting Save the Children Australia's Privacy Officer in writing at email@example.com or c/o Save the Children Australia, 33 Lincoln Square South, Carlton, Vic 3053.

-You will be required to provide proof of identity in order to obtain access to your personal information.
-Save the Children Australia aims to provide access to your personal information within 30 days of receipt of a valid request.
+You will be required to provide proof of identity to obtain access to your personal information.
+We aim to provide access to your personal information within 30 days of receipt of a valid request.

 At all times, privacy complaints will be treated seriously and in a confidential manner.

-Save the Children Australia's privacy officer will commence an investigation into your complaint.
-You will be informed of the outcome of your complaint within a reasonable period of time following completion of the investigation.
+Our Privacy Officer will commence an investigation into your complaint.
+You will be informed of the outcome of your complaint within a reasonable period following completion of the investigation.